Experienced premises liability lawyer serving Metro West, Central Mass, and the County of Worcester in Slip and Fall Accident personal injury claims

 - Improperly maintained rides at amusement parks

-- Dangerous construction site conditions
+- Dangerous construction site conditions and negligent security on job sites

 - Dog bites or other animal attacks